How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 Let's eliminate left turns from government policy as well.

 Agreed.
-This is why NASCAR cars are so inefficient (Score:4, Funny)
+This is why NASCAR cars are so inefficient (Score:5, Funny)

 Now we know why NASCAR cars burn gas so fast - it's all the left turns.